dreamcatcher-tech/network/Inbox/2025-07-29 2131 refactoring artifact.md

-roots is just the scope, which the client keeps updated. in a session, we could set the scope, and use that statefully ?
+roots is just the scope, which the client keeps updated. in a session, we could set the scope, and use that statefully ? see how it goes, with the scope alone, then maybe look at statefully setting the scope.

+need a test set that exercise the provider using mcp.

+then we need to test remote napp / mcp invocation thru fibers.

+then we need to make the chat napps, and carry on making all the native napps.

+how we going to move the UI to be pure tool calls ?